 To get snakes out of your chicken coop, address the underlying problems.
 For example, if you have mice in your coop, snakes will follow.
 It’s also smart to cut grass, move debris piles, and trim any bushes near the coop.

 Finally, collect all eggs frequently and consider making amendments to the coop – like raising the floor, installing snake-proof fencing, or adding an apron to the coop.

-How to Get Rid of Snakes by the Pool or in the Pond
+Snakes by the Pool or in the Pond

 If you have a water snake by your pool or around your pond, ammonia is an excellent home remedy to consider.
 The smell of ammonia is powerful enough to deter snakes.